 2. For breach of warranty claims, two alternatives were proposed in the May, 1995 Draft.
 Alternative A preserved the "time of breach" rule and clarified when the limitation period is tolled.
 Alternative B, following \$2A-506(2), adopted a "discovery" test for when the cause of action accrues and preserved the four year time limitation thereafter.
 The "discovery" test responds to the real risk that where certain types of manufactured goods are involved a buyer might not know or have reason to know of a breach of warranty until the limitation period has expired.
 The effect of this risk is exacerbated by the so-called "economic loss" rule, which prevents access to the "discovery" statute of limitations applicable to tort claims.

 At the January, 1996 meeting the Drafting Committee adopted Alternative A in principle.
-Several issues raised at that meeting have been resolved in the November, 1996 Draft.
+The discussion, however, identified several problems that must be resolved: